Syfk-Git/video-notes-FirefoxPort/README.md

 Video Notes is a lightweight YouTube companion that ships two pieces from this repo:

 - `extension/` &mdash; a Manifest V3 Chrome/Chromium extension that injects an inline note workspace, timeline markers, and a popup dashboard for searchable, timestamped annotations.
-- `landing/` &mdash; a static marketing page (HTML/CSS/JS only) used for sharing the feature tour and installation instructions.
+- `landing/` &mdash; a static page (HTML/CSS/JS only) used for sharing the feature tour and installation instructions.

 ## Quick start